How AI-powered Tech Landed Man In Jail With Scant Evidence

 ShotSpotter’s proprietary algorithms are the company’s primary selling point, and it frequently touts the technology in marketing materials as virtually foolproof.
 But the private company guards how its closed system works as a trade secret, a black box largely inscrutable to the public, jurors and police oversight boards.

 The company’s methods for identifying gunshots aren’t always guided solely by the technology.
 ShotSpotter employees can, and often do, change the source of sounds picked up by its sensors after listening to audio recordings, introducing the possibility of human bias into the gunshot detection algorithm.
-Employees can and do modify the location or number of shots fired at the request of police, according to court records.
+Employees can and do and modify the location or number of shots fired at the request of police, according to court records.
 And in the past, city dispatchers or police themselves could also make some of these changes.

 Amid a nationwide debate over racial bias in policing, privacy and civil rights advocates say ShotSpotter’s system and other algorithm-based technologies used to set everything from prison sentences to probation rules lack transparency and oversight and show why the criminal justice system shouldn’t outsource some of society’s weightiest decisions to computer code.